 Kenya is the ultimate safari destination, hosting a variety of wild and untamed landscapes that range from the open savannah of the Masai Mara to the glistening, snow-capped peak of Mount Kenya.

 National parks and reserves cover one-tenth of Kenya's surface area, spanning desert, grassland, mountain forest and acacia-studded plains.
 The country’s finest reserves – Amboseli, Masai Mara, Samburu and Tsavo – abound with wildlife, including lions, leopards, elephants, rhinos, hippos and crocodiles.
 Then there’s the birdlife – more than 1,000 bird species have been recorded here, ranging from colourful parrots to the world largest bird, the flightless ostrich.

-Kenya's human population is equally as fascinating: around 40 different ethnic groups live in Kenya, including the Kikuyu, the Luo and the proud and beautiful red-clad Masai, who still lead a semi-nomadic lifestyle of cattle-herding along the southern border.
+Kenya's human population is equally fascinating: around 40 different ethnic groups live in the country, including the Kikuyu of the central highlands, the Luo of the Lake Victoria Basin, and the iconic Maasai, who lead a semi-nomadic lifestyle of cattle-herding along the southern border.

 The country’s ethnic variety is most striking in the north, where the Maasai-affiliated Samburu people live alongside the Turkana, Borena and El-Molo groups.
 Yet as a counterpoint to all this traditional variety, the city of Nairobi stands as the archetypal modern African capital – a cosmopolitan buffet of contemporary influences bustling with all manner of commercial activity.